BarneyShi/Blog/source/_posts/container-with-most-water.md

 title: Leetcode 11 - Container with most water
 date: 2021-10-22 20:24:10
 tags:
-- double pointer
+- double pointers
 - greedy
 ---
 **`Note:`**
-- My intuition is to use `double pointer` but how we should determine to move `left` or `right` pointer?
+- My intuition is to use `double pointers` but how we should determine to move `left` or `right` pointer?
 - No matter which we move, `W` will be smaller.
 - To at least not make our next container smaller, we have to preserve the `higher` L. So, we should move the smaller pointer who has a `shorter L`.
 - This can be proved by math, but we don't bother to.